 Learn about our journey from the shores of Lake Como to Macclesfield.

 Our story begins in 1854, with a long journey on foot from the shores of Lake Como in Northern Italy, over the Alps and across central Europe.Our young adventurer, Antonio Arighi, heads for the silk town of Macclesfield in the North West of England, escaping the Civil War that was raging throughout Italy.

 On arrival, he sets up shop, making clocks and barometers which he lends out to farmers on sale or return – a canny innovation that proves a real money-spinner and creates a loyal customer base.

 The fledgling business quickly takes off and he’s soon joined by brother in law Antonio Bianchi, a master craftsman and cabinetmaker from the same Italian village of Casnate.Together they create Arighi Bianchi, which gains a nationwide reputation and the patronage of Kings.
 During this period, they manufacture and sell high quality, handmade furniture upholstered in locally sourced silks and materials.Antonio Bianchi sits holding the reins on top of the cart.
 Antonio Arighi stands beside him in his trademark white apron and hard hat.

-As the business expands, the partners decide to move premises and buy an old silk mill in the centre of Macclesfield with a prime location on what is now called the Silk Road.
-The building is more practical, with more space and gives the family the chance to expand on this site.
+As the business expands, the partners decide to move premises and buy an old silk mill in the centre of Macclesfield on what is now called the Silk Road.
+The building is more practical, with more space and gives the family the chance to expand in a prime location.
+Waters Green 1900

 Determined to inspire and innovate, the partners commission a local builder, George Roylance, to renovate the mill and construct a new four-storey building to complement the existing structure.
 Inspired by Joseph Paxton’s famous Crystal Palace built for the 1851 Great Exhibition in London, Roylance designs an iconic façade featuring large Italianate plate glass windows.